 - Complicated features for adding employees simultaneously to several projects.

 - Most useful features are included in their expensive plans.

 - Express – $40 per month

 If you are looking for a tool that fits an Agile workflow, is a complete issue tracking and management solution, has loads of customizable entities and is flexible enough to be implemented in various departments, look no further than IssueTrak.

-Designed primarily for customer support and help desk, this tool makes it to the list of top issue management software due a wide set of features that caters to knowledge management, field service, tracking, and support.
+Designed primarily for customer support and help desk, this tool makes it to the list of top issue management software due to a wide set of features that caters to knowledge management, field service, tracking, and support.

-Plus, it offers the facility to record, audit and link assets to staff.
+Plus, it offers the facility to record, audit, and link assets to staff.
 Team members can also customize their dashboards according to the information they need to view.

 - Offers options that cater to workflow and task management.

 - Issues can be submitted via multiple channels including mobile, web and email.

 - Dashboards are customizable for users to focus on required work elements.